ChessMax/awesome-programming-languages/README.md

 - [Gravity](https://github.com/marcobambini/gravity) - Gravity is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependencies (except for stdlib).
 It is a class-based concurrent scripting language with modern Swift-like syntax.
 - [Gren](https://github.com/gren-lang/compiler) - Gren is a pure functional programming language that is easy to learn, but powerful in use.
 - [Groovy](https://github.com/apache/groovy) - Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.
 It integrates smoothly with any Java program, and immediately delivers to your application powerful features, including scripting capabilities, Domain-Specific Language authoring, runtime and compile-time meta-programming and functional programming.
-- [GSL](https://github.com/imatix/gsl) - GSL is a code construction tool.
-It will generate code in all languages and for all purposes.
-If this sounds too good to be true, welcome to 1996, when we invented these techniques.
-Magic is simply technology that is twenty years ahead of its time.
-In addition to code construction, GSL has been used to generate database schema definitions, user interfaces, reports, system administration tools and much more.
 - [Gwion](https://github.com/Gwion/Gwion) - A strongly-timed programming language aimed at music creation.
 Heavily inspired by ChucK.
 # H (11):
 - [Hack](https://hacklang.org/) - Hack is built specifically for HHVM, a high performance runtime for your Hack applications, and reconciles the fast development cycle of a dynamically typed language with the discipline provided by static typing, while adding many features commonly found in other modern programming languages.